abrookins/WrapToColumn/README.md

 ## Settings

+### Column width

-You may provide an column width that will override both the language-specific column setting and global column setting.
+By default, this plugin uses your configured global or language-specific right margin setting as the column width to wrap at.
+However, you may provide a column width that will override both of these settings.

 This setting exists in Settings (Preferences on OS X) -> Tools -> Wrap to Column.

 The setting is named "Column width override" and accepts an integer value.

+### Tab width

+Any lines that contain tabs (or are prefixed with tabs as an indent) will be reflowed as if the tabs were characters spaced at your configured tab width.

+This means that the text will look right to you if your tab width is 4, but not to your co-maintainer whose tab width is 8.
+This seems to be the best trade-off.

 ## Menu item